35.110 Scrobipalpa freyii (Scott, 1859)

 Foodplant and Larval Feeding Signs

-In Europe, the moth is associated with various species of Asteraceae (Compositae), such as Centaurea scabiosa (greater knapweed), Cirsium palustre (marsh thistle), Cirsium helenioides and Petatsites albus (white butterbur).
-It is also possibly associated with Serratula tinctoria (saw-wort).
-It feeds in the stem of greater knapweed and mines along the midrib of the leaves in marsh thistle.
+In Europe, as well as being associated with C. scabiosa, other species of Asteraceae (Compositae), such as Cirsium palustre (marsh thistle), Cirsium helenioides, Petatsites albus (white butterbur) and Serratula (saw-wort) are also utilised.
+It mines along the midrib of the leaves in Cirsium palustre.

-Larvae on Cirsium palustre (marsh thistle) collected during searches for this species at Chippenham Fen produced only Scrobipalpa acuminatella and no Centaurea scabiosa (greater knapweed) was found anywhere near the 1972/3 capture site.
+Larvae on Cirsium palustre collected during searches for this species at Chippenham Fen produced only Scrobipalpa acuminatella and no Centaurea scabiosa was found anywhere near the 1972/3 capture site.
+Similarly in Yorkshire, C. scabiosa is absent from this site, while Cirsium palustre is locally common.
+Tenanted mines on the latter plant here have only produced Scrobipalpa acuminatella.

 Habitat